ni/nimble/packages/nimble-components/src/table/specs/action-menu-hld.md

 ## Open Issues

 -   Can the action menu be opened for multiple rows at the same time?
 This doesn't become possible until the table supports row selection, but it can impact the API.
-To be the most future-proof, the API is designed such that the `action-menu-opening` event includes an array of row IDs rather than a single row ID string.
+To be the most future-proof, the API is designed such that the `action-menu-beforetoggle` event includes an array of row IDs rather than a single row ID string.
 -   The details of the visual/interaction design still need to be finalized by the designers, but these details should have minimal impact on the implementation.
 Some items that need to be finalized are:
     -   What icon will be used for the menu?
 Will it still be the three dots in a horizontal line?
     -   What is the exact interaction with the menu being visible on hover?